thushan/proxmox-vm-to-ct/readme.md

       Default configuration for container (2 CPU, 2GB RAM, 20GB Disk) --ignore-prep
-      Ignore modifying the VM before snapshotting --prompt-password
+      Ignore modifying the VM before snapshotting --ignore-dietpi
+      Ignore DietPi specific modifications on the VM before snapshotting. (ignored with --ignore-prep) --prompt-password
       Prompt for a password for the container, temporary one generated & displayed otherwise --help